Greengage-project/Documentation/docs/HOWTO Thematic co-explorations.md

 ### Objective

 This step aims to retrieve the data identified in the previous phase.
-This data may come from two different sources:
+This data may come from three different sources:

  - Data that are already available in Open Data portals or provided by Copernicus data.
 This process will involve the creation of the pipelines (ingestion sources) that will introduce each dataset in DataHub, which will allow us to retrieve the data from the source and store it in the centralised repository.
 The technical team should create the ingestion sources with the pilot owners' support.

  - Data that are not available and need to be collected through human collaboration.
 This process will involve the creation of data gathering campaigns that include missions (tasks) to be completed by the public.
 The missions will be designed by the thematic co-exploration’s moderators, with the support of the technical team, to retrieve specific data.
 The missions, thus, the data capture process, will involve using specific tools designed for this task, such as MODE, GREENGAGE app or MindEarth.
 Notice that mission is a GREENGAGE concept denoting then need to collect certain data in a given area and time period to address a certain data gap identified within a thematic co-exploration.

+ - Apart from quantitative data, during this step, qualitative data about perceptions of observers regarding different aspects associated to the thematic co-exploration will also be gathered.
+This will involve making observers and even external citizens to the thematic co-exploration to be involved in completing surveys, realizing in depth interviews with stakeholders of the thematic co-exploration or organizing focus groups, local walks and other alternative mechanisms where discussion and reflection around the thematic co-exploration can be generated.

 ### How can we achieve it?

-This has to be done in two different ways, depending on the data availability:
+This must be done in three different ways, depending on the data availability:

 #### Data already available

 For the data that is already available, the technical team will create the ingestion sources that will allow the data to be retrieved from the source and stored in the centralised repository.
 The ingestion sources can be created using Apache NiFi, allowing us to retrieve data from APIs, FTP servers, and other sources.
 Alternatively, other ingestion sources, such as Python scripts, may require programmatic solutions.
 Finally, the ingestion sources can also be configured using Apache Druid, allowing us to load data directly into the project's database.
-The technical team will be responsible for creating the ingestion sources, while the pilot owners will be responsible for providing the necessary information.
+The technical team will be responsible for creating the ingestion sources, while the pilot owners will be responsible for providing the necessary information and testing that the ingested data complies with the thematic co-exploration’s data needs.

 #### Data not available

 To achieve this, the missions to collect data should be configured and launched.
-This process involves Pilot leaders and technical teams that will help them configure the tools that will be used for the data capture process.
-Once the tools are configured, citizens should be trained to use them.
+This process involves Pilot leaders and project’s technical team’s representatives that will help them configure the tools that will be used for the data collection or capture process.
+Once the tools are configured, observers should be trained to use them.
 During the operation of the data collection campaigns, the PST members should monitor their progress and performance, and the technical team should ensure that the data is being collected and stored correctly.
 Data capturing apps and sensors belonging to “Data crowdsourcing and capture layer” of GREEN Engine, such as MODE, GREENGAGE app or MindEarth, will be used to collect the data.

+#### Qualitative data

+Questionnaires, surveys, interviews, focus groups or local walks, among other alternative activities, will be organized.
+The section and customization of such evaluation materials and instruments was performed in Task 2.3, based on examples of such mechanisms already published as knowledge assets within the GREENGAGE Academy.

 ### Resources

+ * [Resources and budget template]() – this document developed in T2.2. can be used to keep track of the resources and budget planned for the data collection process.

  * HOWTOs to gather data from Copernicus and from Open Data portals considered in the project (TBD)

  * [Apache NiFi official documentation](https://nifi.apache.org/docs.html) – Official documentation for tool to create ingestion sources

  * [Apache NiFi GREENGAGE documentation](https://greengage-project.github.io/Documentation/tools/nifi/) – HOWTO for tool in GREENGAGE data stack configured for creating ingestion sources

  * [Apache Druid official documentation](https://druid.apache.org/docs/latest/) – HOWTO for tool to load data directly into the centralised datastore offered by GREENGAGE

- * [Apache Druid GREENGAGE documentation](https://greengage-project.github.io/Documentation/tools/druid/) – HOWTO explaining how to load data directly into the project's database

- * [Resources and budget template](https://aitonline.sharepoint.com/:w:/r/sites/HEUGREENGAGE337/_layouts/15/Doc.aspx?sourcedoc=%7B7c6e2319-112e-498c-a90e-8286cc147e9d%7D&action=edit&wdLOR=c48D37653-5FAE-4175-914D-060F1B6542AC&wdPid=6b868768) – convenient resource to help you planning what materials and budget will be needed to run the CS experiment or thematic co-exploration.
-This document should be updated in this step.

  * [MODEs GREENGAGE documentation](https://greengage-project.github.io/Documentation/tools/mode/) – HOWTO for tool  to collect commuting data